KermanX/tree-shaker/README.md

 ### Concepts

 - `Entity`: Represents the analyzed information of a JS value.
-- `EntityDep`: Nodes or some other things that the runtime value of `Entity` depends on.
+- `Consumable`: Entity or AST Nodes or some other things that the runtime value of `Entity` depends on.
+- Scopes:
+    - Call Scope: Function call scope.
+    - Cf Scope: Control flow scope.
+    - Variable Scope: Variable scope.
+    - Try Scope: Try statement or function.